Responsible use of research metrics

-While seeking to establish an agreed set of indicators for a variety of uses, including review at the individual and institutional levels, we are also committed to using bibliometric indicators sensibly and responsibly.
-The Leiden Manifesto for Research Metrics (Hicks et al, 2015) outlines ten principles for responsible research evaluation and Loughborough University subscribes to these principles as outlined below.
+While seeking to establish an agreed set of indicators for a variety of uses, including review at the individual and institutional levels, we are also committed to using research indicators sensibly and responsibly.
+The Leiden Manifesto for Research Metrics (Hicks et al, 2015) outlines ten principles for responsible use of bibliometrics for research evaluation and Loughborough University’s first responsible metrics policy was based largely on these principles.
+This revised policy seeks to extend these principles to the use of all research metrics as outlined below.

 1) Quantitative evaluation should support qualitative, expert assessment.

 Loughborough University recognises the value of quantitative indicators (where available) to support qualitative, expert peer review.
-Indicators may be used in a variety of processes including recruitment, probation, reward, promotion, development appraisal and performance review but indicators will not supplant expert assessment of both research outputs and the context in which they sit.
-Similarly, indicators may be used for collective assessments at levels from research units to the institution as a whole.
+Indicators may be used in a variety of individual-level processes including recruitment, probation, reward, promotion, development appraisal and performance review but indicators will not supplant expert peer assessment of research outputs, research applications and awards, PGR supervisions, or any other research activity.
+Similarly, whilst indicators may be used for collective assessments at levels from research units to the institution as a whole, expert peer assessment will guide their interpretation.

 2) Measure performance against the research missions of the institution, group or researcher.

-The “Raising Standards and Aspiration” theme of the University strategy drives our ambition to deliver research of the highest quality.
-At the same time, the visibility of our research is critical to maximising its impact on the communities it serves, in line with the “Growing capacity and influence” theme.
-To this end, indicators around the quality of the outlet (journal or conference), collaboration levels and citedness of outputs are helpful in monitoring progress against these strategy themes.
+The “Raising Standards and Aspiration” theme of the University strategy drives our ambition to deliver research of the highest quality, impact and visibility.
+To this end, indicators around research applications and awards, the visibility and accessibility of outputs, collaboration levels and citedness of outputs are helpful in monitoring progress against these strategy themes.
 Working within an agreed framework that accommodates variation in missions and the effectiveness of indicators, goals will be set by each School with support from Research Committee.
+Individuals will be supported to set their own research plans in line with school aspirations through the academic PDR process and progress against those plans will be monitored through PDR.

 3) Keep data collection and analytical processes open, transparent and simple.

 There is a balance to be struck between simple transparent indicators, that may disadvantage some groups, and more complex indicators that normalize for differences but are harder for researchers to replicate.
 Research Committee will work to ensure that indicators used support the ambitions of each School, as set out within Research Action Plans, and of the institution as a whole.
-To this end and in consultation with the Pro Vice-Chancellor (Research), Schools will be able to select the indicators used to support evaluation of their publication performance at the individual and collective levels.
-A list of relevant indicators, with their advantages, disadvantages and potential uses, is provided.
+To this end and in consultation with the Pro Vice-Chancellor (Research), Schools will be able to select the indicators used to support evaluation of their performance at the individual and collective levels.
 Indicators selected should be used consistently across all areas of research performance monitoring.
+A list of relevant indicators, their advantages, disadvantages and potential usage, is supplied.

 4) Allow those evaluated to verify data and analysis.

 The publication and citation tools used to collect and monitor research publication data at Loughborough University will continue to be made openly available.
-Academics are therefore able to see the data relating to themselves, and to make corrections where necessary.
-Staff managing publication systems will also endeavour to ensure that data are as accurate and robust as possible.
+Research applications and awards data, impact case studies, PGR supervisions, and other evidence of research activity as recorded on university systems will be made available to those staff to whom they relate, plus their PDR Reviewer, via the annual PDR process.
+Deans and ADRs will have access to individual-level data for monitoring purposes.
+Academics are therefore able to see the data relating to themselves, and to request corrections where necessary.
+Anyone wishing to see the data relating to them should email email@example.com in the first instance.
+Staff managing research activity recording systems will endeavour to ensure that data are as accurate and robust as possible.

-5) Account for variation by field in publication and citation practices.
+5) Account for variation by field in research practices.

-Loughborough University acknowledges how indicators are affected by career stage, gender and discipline and will seek to take these factors into account when interpreting metrics.
-It is also recognised that academics undertake a wide range of research communication activities, not all of which can be easily measured or benchmarked.
-When assessing the performance of individuals, consideration will be given to as wide a view of their expertise, experience, activities and influence as possible.
+Loughborough University recognises that academics undertake a wide range of research activities, not all of which can be easily measured or benchmarked.
+It is also aware that indicators are affected by career stage, gender and discipline and may not serve everybody equally.
+To this end, when assessing the performance of individuals, consideration will be given to as wide a view of their expertise, experience, activities and influence as possible, through peer review, in line with the relevant research aspirations of the individual, school and/or university.

 It is accepted that any measurements can, in themselves, affect the system they are used to assess through the inevitable incentives they establish.
-To minimize such effects, a suite of indicators will be used, wherever practical.
+To minimize such effects, we will regularly reassess our indicators in the light of our research ambitions, consider any unintended consequences of those indicators and update them to ensure they incentivise appropriate behaviours.
+To mitigate negative impacts a suite of indicators will be used, wherever practical.

-As the research activity of the University and the external environment develop, the bibliometric indicators we use will be revisited and revised where appropriate.
+As the research activity of the University and the external environment develop, the research indicators used will be revisited and revised where appropriate.
 This will be the responsibility of the Pro-Vice Chancellor for Research.

 Q1: My probation advisor has said that only articles published in journals in the top 25% by SNIP would count towards meeting my probation target.
 Doesn't that run counter to our Responsible Metrics Policy?